duongndt1710/GithubLantern/README.md

 ## Reference
-For accessing GitHub API: [Octokit for .NET](https://github.com/octokit/octokit.net)
+For accessing GitHub API with .NET or .NET Core: [Octokit for .NET](https://github.com/octokit/octokit.net)